 Otoacoustic Emissions (OAE) Test

-This hearing test can be used to determine if the tiny hair cells in the inner ear are functioning normally.
-The procedure is painless and can be performed at any age.
-To measure OAEs, a miniature earphone and microphone are placed in the ear canal.
+This hearing test can be used to determine if the tiny hair cells in the inner ear are Painless and able to be performed at any age, this objective test helps to determine responsiveness of the inner ear To measure OAEs, a miniature earphone and microphone are placed in the ear canal.
 Sounds are presented and a response, or "emission," from the inner ear is recorded.
-You do not need to respond in any way.
-You simply need to remain quiet for a few minutes.

 Multidisciplinary Hearing Team